-This Pan Roasted Chicken and Vegetable recipe is a basic recipe that can be used with just about any vegetable and herb/spice blend for a quick and easy dinner.
+Pan Roasted Chicken and Vegetables is a basic recipe that can be used with just about any vegetable and herb/spice blend for a quick and easy dinner.
 If you’re on a low-carb diet, choose non-starchy low-carb vegetables such as green beans, bell peppers, eggplant, cauliflower and broccoli.
 Otherwise, feel free to include potatoes, sweet potatoes or winter squash.

-One of my sons just went off the college meal plan and is now responsible for cooking all his meals.
-I give him a lot of credit because he really doesn’t have much experience cooking, and figuring out what to eat three times a day can be daunting, especially when there are so many other things going on at school.
-I wish he was closer to home so I could teach him a few basic recipes, but he’s over 600 miles away, so the next best thing is to post some easy recipes on my blog for him.
+One of my sons just went off the college meal plan this year and is now responsible for cooking all his meals.
+Figuring out what to eat three times a day can be daunting, especially when there are so many other things going on at school.
+So, having an easy recipe that can be cooked altogether and finished in the same time should be a go-to recipe for everyone.

 This is one of the easiest chicken recipes I can think of and the best part is that cleanup is minimal.
 I used to make some variation of this roasted chicken dish almost every week when my kids were young.
 It’s especially appealing because you can use virtually any vegetable or a combination, and the vegetables cook in the oven at the same time as the chicken.

 The vegetables you select will depend on your taste and dietary restrictions.
 However, I suggest including vegetables with different colors to make the final dish look more vibrant.
 Red bell peppers, purple or gold cauliflower, sweet potatoes or winter squash are all beautiful vegetables that will brighten up your final presentation.

 For these photos, I used a combination of broccoli florets, red bell peppers, green beans, eggplant and potatoes, but you could also include carrots, zucchini, cauliflower, sweet potatoes and asparagus.

 Shortcut: You can buy pre-cut vegetables (and pre-trimmed green beans) at most supermarkets.
 I found these at Shop Rite.